 Text readings will be assessed using the questions in Revel associated with the relevant chapters/sections.
-You must connect the book to this particular class by clicking on this link https://console.pearson.com/enrollment/bpl6mr and access PSYO 354- Jan 2023 Face-to-Face in order to use the guizzes.
-These guizzes have various numbers of points associated with them; the module quiz [section of text] are each worth 3 pts whereas the Chapter Quiz is worth 5 pts per question.
+You must connect the book to this particular class by clicking on this link https://console.pearson.com/enrollment/3uqpsu and select PSYO 354 2024-25 in order to use the quizzes.
+These quizzes have various numbers of points associated with them; the module quiz [section of text] are each worth 3 pts whereas the Chapter Quiz is worth 5 pts per question.
 You have three tries to complete these quizzes; the second and third attempts, however, reduce the grade available progressively.
-As with the articles, these guizzes have specified due dates; failure to complete the guiz by the associated due date will result in a failing grade for that quiz.
-Because there may be students joining later, I made the due date for Revel Section 8.1-8.4 [Chapters] before 8:00 a.m.
-PST on 24.01.26; you are strongly advised to do the quiz after you finish reading the relevant section of the text.
+As with the articles, these quizzes have specified due dates; failure to complete the quiz by the associated due date will result in a failing grade for that quiz.
+Because there may be students joining later, I made the due date for Revel Section 8.1-8.4 [Chapters] before 2:00 p.m.
+PST on 2025.01.22; you are strongly advised to do the quiz after you finish reading the relevant section of the text.
 This is to avoid getting jammed up at the deadline.
-The deadline for the rest of the Revel quizzes will align with the assigned date for the text reading so Revel 8.5 & Chapter 8 Quiz due 01/26/2024 before start of class.
-If you find an error in a Revel quiz question [it has happened 🙁], take a screenshot and email it to us so we can either clarify or change the grade.
+The deadline for the rest of the Revel quizzes will align with the assigned date for the text reading so Revel 8.5 & Chapter 8 Quiz due 2025.01.24 before start of class.
+If you find an error in a Revel quiz question [it has happened 🙄], take a screenshot and email it to us so we can either clarify or change the grade.